Khawaja Akmal

 Khawaja Akmal was a veteran Pakistani television actor and comedian who was mostly popular for playing comic roles in Pakistani sitcoms.
-His notable work includes Bulbulay, Rusgullay, Batashay and Samandar Hai Darmiyan.
-He died of a heart attack on 26 November 2017 in Quetta.
+His most notable role was playing Siddiqui Sahib (Khoobsoorat's father) in the sitcom Bulbulay (from 2009 to 2017).
+Other notable works included Rasgullay, Batashay and Samandar Hai Darmiyan.
+He died of a heart attack on 26 November 2017 in Quetta where he had gone to attend a wedding.